 Freetrade Product Range Overview

-Whilst Freetrade does offer commission free trading on stocks and Exchange Traded Funds in the UK and US stock market, this is fairly limited and potentially increases risk by restricting the users ability to create a truly diversified portfolio.
+Whilst Freetrade does offer commission free trading on stocks and Exchange Traded Funds (ETFs) in the UK and US stock market, this is fairly limited and potentially increases risk by restricting the users ability to create a truly diversified portfolio.
 The lack of listed companies in Europe and emerging markets seems to really let them down as does the absence of more asset classes such as mutual funds, options, futures, crypto and bonds.

 In terms of what other trading apps are offering this is very limited, however, Freetrade have historically added more UK and US stocks and ETFs to their portfolio and have committed to continue to expand their offering so this is certainly something to watch out for.

 That being said, trading is commission free on over 1000 stocks and ETFs from the London Stock Exchange and the New York Stock Exchange, and an added bonus is that there is the option for fractional share trading, giving traders the option to buy and sell part of a share which may otherwise not be affordable to them.
 As well as this Freetrade offer basic orders which can be placed after the market has closed.

 Freetrade users will also be seeing more and more investment trusts appearing in the app.
 This type of investment fund allows you to invest in multiple assets and offers a lower cost alternative to mutual funds.
 As with exchange traded funds, investment trusts are listed on a stock exchange and Freetrade has more than 30 investment trusts already available to buy and sell on the app.

 The basic account offering at Freetrade allows users to trade in their UK stocks and ETFs without any monthly costs and with commission free instant orders.
 Whilst you can’t take advantage of tax savings offered in the ISA, the GIA can be used once investors have used up their UK ISA allowance and is a very effective, easy to use investment account.
 Open an account with Freetrade.